weiaicunzai/caffe-tutorial/3. neural_network/README.md

 and so on just using c++ and caffe.
 This example will let you know how to do it.

 ## 2. using_prototxt
-In this example, make networks, train and get accuracy using simple neural network prototxt file.
-This example shows how to make network using prototxt file and manage it.
-You will see how to make network from prototxt file, pick some layers up in the network and manage them to make your own machine.
+In this example, make networks, train and get accuracy using simple logistic regression prototxt file.
+This example shows how to make network using prototxt file, pick some layers up in the network and manage them to make your own machine.

 ## Finally...
 After compare these two methods, you will catch that using prototxt is much more convenient because you need to define whole model